gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Risk evaluation and treatment

-Evaluation process:

-- Once a risk analysis is done, senior security management and executives can determine whether to accept a particular risk and if not determine the priority in assigning resources to mitigate the risk
+Once a risk analysis is done, senior security management and executives can determine whether to accept a particular risk and if not determine the priority in assigning resources to mitigate the risk.

 NIST SP 800-100 provides some general guidance for evaluating risk and prioritizing action: